gorosgobe/git-god/README.md

 # Install
 Make sure you have Ruby installed.
 If you don't, follow the instructions go to https://www.ruby-lang.org/en/documentation/installation/.

+In order to install git-god, execute the "install" script in the repo.

-Add the following line to the bottom of your ~/.bashrc file:
+If you'd rather do it manually, add the following line to the bottom of your ~/.bashrc file:
 ```
 export PATH=$PATH:<path-to-repo>
 ```